Installing a product is just the first part of the job. Maintaining a customer’s assets and keeping them compliant is a whole other story…

 This, of course, carries over to you too: by fulfilling an asset’s compliance, it means you’re fulfilling the terms and conditions of your own contracted agreements with the customer.
 In essence, you’re ensuring your own compliance too.

 For more hints and tips, be sure to subscribe to our business blog.
 We post weekly, so you won’t want to miss out on our regular updates, advice, and free resources too.
-For example, if you’re wanting to track your SLAs with your customer, but not yet using an automated tool to do this, we’ve prepared a spreadsheet to help you out.
-Download your copy below!
+For example, if you’re wanting to track your SLAs with your customer, but not yet using an automated tool to do this, we’ve prepared a new guide and helpful spreadsheets to lend you a hand.
+Download yours below!